reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```

-In this example we send a `HEAD` request to the user endpoint to retrieve the status code of an HTTP request without fetching the response body.
+In this example, we send a `HEAD` request to the user endpoint to retrieve the status code of an HTTP request without fetching the response body.

 Test for this functionality: